 Each statutory body receives microdata covering constituencies of HE providers and a range of data fields that aligns with their statutory powers and public functions.

 HE providers that have subscribed to Jisc and that have graduates eligible for the survey receive a file comprising the microdata for their own survey respondents on an individual level basis (except for subjective wellbeing data which is delivered in aggregated and anonymised form).

 All data is provided through the ‘Graduate Outcomes provider portal’ – an online portal collecting graduate contact details and delivering access to Graduate Outcomes survey data.

-This online analytics service is delivered for the primary benefit of HE providers subscribed to HESA, and other not-for-profit organisations operating in the UK HE sector.
-HESA has appointed Jisc to be its data processor in operating Heidi Plus.
-The service will include new datasets comprising a range of data drawn from the Graduate Outcomes survey.
-The intention is for these datasets to be available to users as soon after publication of the open data release as possible.
+This online analytics service is delivered for the primary benefit of HE providers subscribed to Jisc, and other not-for-profit organisations operating in the UK HE sector.
+The service includes a range of data drawn from the Graduate Outcomes survey in addition to other HESA data streams.

 The Tailored Datasets service provides data and analysis to customers’ exact requirements.
 Data drawn from the Graduate Outcomes survey will be made available via this service, as soon after publication of the open data release as possible.

-Jisc is developing new interactive data dashboards that will aim to deliver insights for staff in HE providers responsible for careers guidance and strategic planning.
-More information on these will be available by contacting Jisc at [email protected].
+Jisc delivers interactive data dashboards that aim to generate insights for staff in HE providers responsible for careers guidance and strategic planning.
+More information on these is available by contacting Jisc at [email protected].